joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2024/11/01/books/philip-larkin-party-politics-poem.html

 **Biden Won’t Attend This Year’s Climate Summit, White House Officials Say**\
-`The president’s senior climate adviser will lead the American delegation at the U.N. talks in Azerbaijan.`\
+`The president’s senior climate adviser is expected to lead the American delegation at the U.N. talks in Azerbaijan.`\
 https://nytimes.com/2024/11/01/climate/biden-cop29-baku-climate.html

 **This Sorority Is Going All in to Get Out the Vote**\